bvinsite/slate/source/includes/_release_history.md

 Paginated responses are _only_ allowed to user either number/size for paged pagination, or offset/limit for offset pagination.
 Specifying parameters for both stratgies will result in an error response.

+The deprecated attribute name removed from order.
+Use customer-name, to set a customer name on the order.

 ### Features

 Implemented a Paged Paginator.
 The paginator can be selected in the request by including